joesantos418/laravel-docker/README.md

 # laravel-docker
-A PHP based Docker image with ext-rdkafka and Laravel for testing arquivei/php-kafka-consumer
+A PHP based Docker image with ext-rdkafka and Laravel for testing arquivei/php-kafka-consumer by Joe Santos